-A few days ago we launched a new chess game, but did so in quite a muted manner as it was necessary to take the time to see how well it performed for users of this site.
-There was clearly no need to take down the old page as many people will have bookmarked it already and may in fact prefer the old game.
+A few days ago we launched a new chess game but did so in quite a muted manner as it was necessary to take the time to see how well it performed for users of this site.
+There was clearly no need to take down the old page as many people will have bookmarked it already and may, in fact, prefer the old game.
 However, now we are satisfied that the new game performs well it is time to give it a bit more prominence.
 This link will take you to our new page to play chess against computer opponents.
 The new chess game is stronger and also allows for online human versus human play.
 Overall, I believe it offers a better experience for all types of player.

 Other Game Feedback

-The Future for Computer Chess Online
+The Future of Computer Chess Online